redbox-mint/website-redboxresearchdata/features/workspaces.md

 ## Workspaces in ReDBox

-Workspaces in ReDBox are a record type that describes a service a researcher is using in their research project.

-This feature integrates with these services through a provisioner framework to automate the provisioning process.

-### Purpose and Benefits
+Workspaces in ReDBox provide seamless access to external services that researchers need for their projects.

+By leveraging ReDBox’s provisioner framework, workspaces automate the provisioning process, reducing manual effort and ensuring smooth integration with various research tools and services.

+Some of the benefits of workspace integration are:

-- Incentivizes the creation of Research Data Management Plans (RDMPs)
+- **Encourages RDMP Creation**: Simplifies the process of creating Research Data Management Plans (RDMPs) by integrating service provisioning with pre-filled information.
-- Streamlines the provisioning process with pre-filled information
+- **Automated Provisioning**: Streamlines service access by automating the provisioning process, saving time and reducing errors.

-### Accessing the Workspaces Feature
+The Workspaces feature can be accessed by:

-1. Navigate to the RDMP Form: Access the RDMP form within ReDBox.
+1. **Navigate to the RDMP Form**: Access the RDMP form within ReDBox.
-2. Locate the Workspaces Tab: Find the tab listing all configured workspaces.
+2. **Locate the Workspaces Tab**: Find the tab listing all configured workspaces.

-## Key Functionalities
+## Key Features

-- **Pre-Filled Information**: Saves time by using data from the RDMP to fill in the workspace form.
+- **Pre-Filled Information**: Automatically pulls data from the RDMP to fill out the workspace form, speeding up the provisioning process.
-- **Custom Fields**: Enter specific details required for the service being provisioned.
+- **Custom Fields**: Enter specific details required for the services being provisioned, such as custom configurations or additional information.

-### Customization Options

-- **Adjusting Storage Size**: For storage-related workspaces, specify the required storage size.
+- **Adjusting Storage Size**: For storage-related workspaces, easily specify the required storage capacity.
-- **Adding Additional Details**: Include any additional information relevant to the workspace.
+- **Adding Additional Details**: Include any other relevant information needed to complete the workspace setup.

-### Linkage Between RDMP and Workspace

-- **Associated Workspaces**: The linkage between the RDMP and the workspace allows displaying associated workspaces in the RDMP record.
+- **Associated Workspaces**: The integration between RDMP and workspaces allows associated workspaces to be displayed within the RDMP record.
-- **Workspaces Dashboard**: Researchers can view all their workspaces and the related RDMP through a dedicated dashboard.
+- **Workspaces Dashboard**: Researchers can track and manage all their workspaces, alongside the corresponding RDMPs, through a user-friendly dashboard.

-### Pushing RDMP Metadata to Services

-- **Provisioning Framework**: If the service being provisioned supports it, the provisioning framework can push RDMP metadata to the service to assist maintainers of the service.
+- **Provisioning Framework**: When supported, the provisioning framework can push relevant RDMP metadata to external services, helping service maintainers by providing essential project context.

 ## Using the Workspaces Feature

 1. Creating an RDMP: